Prerequisites for developing a Windows Store app using DirectX

-DirectX is the primary set to graphics APIs you'll use to develop Windows Store games.
-Here are the categories of features that you must become familiar with when deciding how to develop your game.
+DirectX is the primary set of graphics APIs you'll use to develop Windows Store games.
+Here are the categories of features that you must become familiar with when you decide how to develop your game.

 |Direct3D||A powerful, performance-oriented, hardware-accelerated set of libraries for rendering 3D graphics.|

 |Direct2D||A set of 2D graphics libraries for hardware-accelerated bitmap and vector 2D drawing.|

 |DirectXMath||A library of common optimized math operations used in 2D and 3D graphics, such as vector and matrix operations.|